 Tuna boasts a reputation as a health food, and for good reason; it's loaded with essential nutrients that boost your overall health and well-being.
 It's also good for weight loss, thanks to its high protein content and relatively low calorie count.
 Serve your tuna with low-cal and low-fat mix-ins to promote weight loss, and choose low-mercury varieties of tuna as your healthiest option.

 Always consult a medical professional before starting a new diet, and see a nutritionist or registered dietitian for help planning your diet regimen.
 The use of a calorie counter app is also a great tool to help stay on track.

-Calories in Tuna Can Fit Your Diet
+Tuna Can Fit Your Diet

-As long as you choose the right kind, tuna is a moderate source of calories, which makes it appropriate to include in a weight loss diet.
+As long as you choose the right kind, tuna is a moderate source of calories, which makes it appropriate to include in a weight-loss diet.
 Your best bets are tuna steak, or tuna canned in water.
 A 3-ounce portion of tuna steak, cooked over dry heat, is 112 calories, while a half-filet is 203 calories.
-And 3 ounces of light tuna, packed in water, is just 72 calories -- or 142 calories per can.
+And 3 ounces of light tuna, packed in water, is just 72 calories — or 142 calories per can.

 Tuna canned in oil is a higher-calorie option.
 While some types of tuna are packed in heart-healthy oils, like olive oil, they can be harder to fit into a calorie-controlled diet due to this higher calorie content.
-A 3-ounce serving of tuna canned in oil is 168 calories, and a can will set you back 339 calories.
+A 3-ounce serving of tuna canned in oil contains 168 calories, and a can will set you back 339 calories.

-Tuna's Protein Helps You Lose Weight
+Tuna's Protein Helps You Lose

 Eating 3 ounces of tuna steak boosts your protein intake by 24 grams, while 3 ounces of tuna canned in water offers 17 grams of protein.
-That's a significant amount toward your daily protein needs -- 56 and 46 grams for men and women, respectively.
+That's a significant amount toward your daily protein needs — 56 and 46 grams for men and women, respectively.

-Tuna Has Other Good-For-You Nutrients
+Tuna Has Other Important Nutrients

-Tuna is also high in phosphorus -- a mineral found in your cell membranes and DNA -- and selenium, an antioxidant mineral that protects your tissues from damage.
+Tuna is also high in phosphorus — a mineral found in your cell membranes and DNA — and selenium, an antioxidant mineral that protects your tissues from damage.
 Just one serving of canned tuna provides 86 percent of your daily selenium needs.
 Tuna also contains a small amount of omega-3 fatty acids, which are specialized fats that boost heart health and support brain function.

-Recipe and Serving Choices Can Be Important
+Serving Choices Are Important

 While tuna itself is good for weight loss, not every dish featuring tuna is slimming.
 For example, tuna salad made with lots of mayonnaise can add hundreds of calories, along with unhealthy fats abundant in mayo.
 Instead, make tuna salad with nonfat cottage cheese or plain, nonfat Greek yogurt.
 These mix-ins will add creamy texture with little fat, and they're also high in beneficial protein.
 Or add chunks of canned or grilled tuna to a spinach or kale salad, or top your tuna steak with a healthy pineapple-mango salsa.

-- USDA National Nutrient Database: Fish, Tuna, Light, Canned in Oil, Drained Solids
+- USDA National Nutrient Database: "Fish, Tuna, Light, Canned in Oil, Drained Solids"

-- USDA National Nutrient Database: Fish, Tuna, Light, Canned in Water, Drained Solids
+- USDA National Nutrient Database: "Fish, Tuna, Light, Canned in Water, Drained Solids"

-- USDA National Nutrient Database: Fish, Tuna, Skipjack, Fresh, Cooked, Dry Heat
+- USDA National Nutrient Database: "Fish, Tuna, Skipjack, Fresh, Cooked, Dry Heat"

-- United Nations University: Effect of Different Levels of Carbohydrate, Fat and Protein Intake on Protein Metabolism and Thermogenesis
+- United Nations University: "Effect of Different Levels of Carbohydrate, Fat and Protein Intake on Protein Metabolism and Thermogenesis"

-- European Journal of Nutrition: A Multifunctional Diet Improves Cardiometabolic-Related Biomarkers Independently of Weight Changes: An 8-week Randomized Controlled Intervention in Healthy Overweight and Obese Subjects
+- European Journal of Nutrition: "A Multifunctional Diet Improves Cardiometabolic-Related Biomarkers Independently of Weight Changes: An 8-week Randomized Controlled Intervention in Healthy Overweight and Obese Subjects"

-- Harvard Health Letters: Make Smart Seafood Choices to Minimize Mercury Intake
+- Harvard Health Publishing: "Make Smart Seafood Choices to Minimize Mercury Intake"

-- Institute of Medicine: Dietary Reference Intakes: Macronutrients
+- Institute of Medicine: "Dietary Reference Intakes: Macronutrients"